-- 3.1 EXAMINATION - A. Examine areas to receive plantings for compliance with requirements and for conditions a fecting performance of Work in this Section. - B. Utilities and Structures located in planting areas.
-Verify that the locations of lighting, drainage and irrigation utilities, structures and other underground items have been clearly marked.
+A. Examine areas to receive plantings for compliance with requirements and for conditions affecting performance of Work in this Section.

-- C. Sequencing: Do not commence planting until soil testing, site fine grading, soil import, and preparation has been completed and improved by Owner.
-Ensure all drainage swales and flow lines have been established and accepted prior to planting. - D. Inspect and approve all sprinkler work and finish grading prior to the start of shrub and ground cover planting as specified.
-Trees may be planted in advance of landscape irrigation system installation, provided approved by the Landscape Architect and that adequate provision is made in advance for interim watering. - E. Do not proceed with installation until unsatisfactory conditions have been corrected.
+- B. Utilities and Structures located in planting areas.
+Verify that the locations of lighting, drainage and irrigation utilities, structures and other underground items have been clearly marked. - C. Sequencing: Do not commence planting until soil testing, site fine grading, soil import, and preparation has been completed and improved by Owner.
+Ensure all drainage swales and flow lines have been established and accepted prior to planting. - D. Inspect and approve all sprinkler work and finish grading prior to the start of shrub and ground cover planting as specified. - E. Do not proceed with installation until unsatisfactory conditions have been corrected.

-- A. Protect structures, utilities, (existing equipment to reamin), drainage structures, and other facilities, and existing trees to remain from damage caused by planting operations.
+- A. Protect structures, utilities, waterproofing, drainage structures, planter structures, pavements, and other facilities, and existing trees to remain from damage caused by planting operations.
 This includes maintaining all protective barriers in place unless directed otherwise by Owner.
-Vehicles and equipment shall not be parked, serviced, permit burning or operated within drip line of existing trees or within newly planted areas. - B. Remove existing plant materials and planting soils which are designated for removal in the documents. - C. Do not remove, sever or impact root structures of existing trees to remain in the preparation of sub-grade tree pit conditions.
-Conflicts with existing tree roots shall be brought to the attention to the Landscape Architect who may alter the required configuration to preserve or protect tree roots as they exist. - D. Test drainage structures and verify working condition. - E. Weed Control:
+Vehicles and equipment shall not be parked, serviced, permit burning or operated within drip line of existing trees or within newly planted areas. - B. Remove existing plant materials and planting soils which are designated for removal in the documents. - C. Do not remove, sever or impact root structures of existing trees to remain.
+Conflicts with existing tree roots shall be brought to the attention to the Landscape Architect who may alter the required configuration to preserve or protect tree roots as they exist. - D. Test drainage structures and verify working condition.
+Verify acceptable condition to protection boards and other waterproofing components and notify Landscape Architect of any damage.

+E. Weed Control: